Understanding Optimal Feature Transfer via a Fine-Grained Bias-Variance Analysis: Structures of the Optimal Representation

-These results interpolate between optimizing $\mathcal{V}$ and $\mathfrak{B}^{\mathsf{avg}}$; see \Cref{SIheatBA} for $\Bhat$'s behavior when optimizing each individually.
-For example, the spectrum-gap at $q=50$ in \Cref{heat}, (c) may be attributed to ${\mathfrak{B}}^{\mathsf{avg}}$, which, when optimized alone, yields exactly $q=50$ non-zero eigenvalues (\Cref{heatBiasVar}, (c)), consistent with hard-selection behavior in the spectrum-only case.
+The above results interpolate between optimizing $\mathcal{V}$ and $\mathfrak{B}^{\mathsf{avg}}$.
+We now investigate $\Bhat$'s behavior when optimizing each individually.
+We reproduce \Cref{heat} under exact settings except that we optimize for $\mathfrak{B}^{\mathsf{avg}}$ only.
+This gives us \Cref{heatBiasVar}, (a)-(f).
+We do the same but optimize for $\mathcal{V}$ only.
+This gives us \Cref{heatBiasVar}, (g)-(l).
+The spectrum-gap at $q=50$ in \Cref{heat}, (c) may be attributed to ${\mathfrak{B}}^{\mathsf{avg}}$, which, when optimized alone, yields exactly $q=50$ non-zero eigenvalues (\Cref{heatBiasVar}, (c)), consistent with hard-selection behavior in the spectrum-only case.
 In contrast, minimizing $\mathfrak{B}^{\mathsf{avg}}$ in the soft-selection regime yields no spectrum-gap at $q$; instead, the number of non-zero eigenvalues ($\sim$120) is smaller than $q=150$ (\Cref{heatBiasVar}, (f)), consistent with theoretical prediction in the spectrum-only case (i.e. $\mathrm{rank}(\Bhat)\equiv \ho\le h_1$).
+Observe in (h), (k), the eigenvectors of $\Bhat \Bhat^\top$ align with eigenvectors of $\Sigmabf$ in exactly the reverse order.